View Danuta Knycha's Obituary on https://www.thespec.com/ and share memories

 |

-Danuta passed away peacefully with her daughters at her side.
-She will be lovingly remembered by her daughters Patricia, Veronica and Rose and her grandson Jacob.
+Danuta peacefully passed away with her daughters by her side.
+She's lovingly remembered by her daughters Patricia, Veronica and Rose and her grandson Jacob.
 She was predeceased by her husband Joe.
-Danuta was very loving, strong willed and determined.
-She was an intensely independent woman.
-She loved travelling with her daughters, and had a passion for gardening, cooking and baking.
-The family would like to thank all the staff at The Chartwell Willowgrove Longterm Care for taking such good care of their mom.
-A visitation will be held on Friday, January 3, 2020 from 6:00 to 9:00 p.m. at Dodsworth & Brown Funeral Home, Ancaster Chapel, 378 Wilson Street East, Ancaster.
+Danuta was loving, strong willed and determined.
+She was an independent woman who loved travelling with her daughters, gardening, cooking and baking.
+The family would like to thank all the staff at Willowgrove for taking such good care of their mom.
+Visitation will be held on Friday, January 3, 2020 from 6:00 to 9:00pm at Dodsworth & Brown Funeral Home, Ancaster Chapel, 378 Wilson Street East, Ancaster.
 Danuta will be laid to rest in a private ceremony at Resurrection Cemetery.